balbaugh/camagru/README.md

 # Camagru

-Camagru is an Instagram like web application and the first project in the Hive Helsinki/ 42 School web branch.
+Camagru is an Instagram like web application and the first project in the Hive Helsinki / 42 School web branch.
 Camagru allows users to create and share photos using their webcam.
 Users can snap a picture with their webcam, overlay a sticker on the image, and then share their creation with others.

 ##
 ![Demo](https://github.com/balbaugh/camagru/raw/main/demo.gif)